nehertz/cse423-compiler/python-pep8-style.md

     - Prefer block comments to inline comments
 - Docstrings (syntax: ```""" This is a docstring """```):
     - Write docstrings for all public modules, functions, classes, and methods
+- Naming conventions:
+    - Package and module names should have short, all-lowercase names.
+Underscores may be used if it increases readability
+    - Class names should use CapWords convention
+    - Function and variable names should use lowercase with underscores to separate words as necessary for readability

 ## Conventions that we can choose whether or not to follow
 - Max line length: